Cross Country Ski Trail UpdatesPlease check skinnyski.com as we will post the most recent updates on that site.

 Changes & Updated Map for the 2017-2018 Season

 The outer section of the purple trail will be closed for the 2017-18 season, due to trail conditions.
 A portion of the blue trail has been rerouted off of private property.
 The most up to date ski trail map can be found HERE.
+We also have new maps on the trails, to help skiers find their way.

 The Superior Municipal Forest is comprised of 4,400 acres of forest and natural habitat, making it the third largest forest within a city in the nation.
 It is the best remaining example of a boreal forest (conifers and hardwood, including white and red pine, balsam, cedar, black spruce, white birch, and aspen) in the state of Wisconsin.
 Our forest is a beautiful place to ski!
 We offer the following trails, for skiers of all abilities: